Canberra is growing fast. To support this population growth the ACT Government aims to enable 30,000 new homes by 2030.

 Design guides help us create better buildings and public spaces for the community.
 The MMHDG will assist design professionals, builders and landowners in achieving good design for missing middle housing projects.

-Missing Middle Draft Major Plan Amendment to the Territory Plan
+Missing Middle Major Plan Amendment to the Territory Plan

-The ACT Government is proposing changes to planning rules through a Major Plan Amendment to the Territory Plan.
+The ACT Government has introduced changes to planning rules through a Major Plan Amendment to the Territory Plan.
+The Amendment was approved in May 2026 and has passed the Legislative Assembly, with changes commencing on 1 July 2026.

 Currently most residential land in the ACT is zoned as RZ1 Suburban Zone which mainly consists of single dwelling houses.
 There is a small amount of residential land zoned as RZ2, and even less zoned as RZ3, RZ4 and RZ5, where higher density and taller buildings can be built.
 Much of this land has already been developed and is not yet of an age or condition where it is ready for redevelopment.